SringayKeno/surfs_up/README.md

 * It should be noted that the number of datapoints in December (1517) is less than that of June (1700)
 * There is a 4 temperature difference for both months in their 25th percentile and 50th percentiles.
 For the 25th percentile June was 73 and December was 69.
 For the 50th percentile, June was 75 and the month of December was 71
-* Minimum teprature was one of the bigget gaps between the two months.
+* Minimum temperature was one of the bigget gaps between the two months.
 Minimum temprature in June was 64 while min. temperature for December dipped to 56.
-* The maximum temperature for both month was only a 2 degree difference (85 for June and 83 for December)
+* The maximum temperature for both months was only a 2 degree difference (85 for June and 83 for December).

 ## Summary:
 ### Ice Cream in December?

-With temperatures greater than 74 degrees 75% of the time in December and 50% of the time greater than 71 starting a ice cream and surf shop would seem like good business.
-Only 25% of the tim it dips below 69 in December.
-It would be good to what the temperature statistics for January look like.
+With temperatures greater than 74 degrees 75% of the time in December and 50% of the time greater than 71 degrees starting a ice cream and surf shop would seem like good business.
+Only 25% of the time it dips below 69 in December.
+It would be good to see what the temperature statistics for January look like.

 ### Two Additional Queries That You Would Perform to Gather More Weather Data for June and December

 * Temperature is only one key factor when looking at weather for analysis of the viability of a surf and shake shop.
-Temperature may have a correlation to how much ice cream may be bought, but there are other factors that should be looked at,  especially for surfing.
+Temperature may have a correlation to how much ice cream may be bought, but there are other factors that should be looked at, especially bringing out the surfers.
 It would be good to look at sunny days vs cloudy in those months.
-Wind speed would be good to look at particularily offshore wind speed.
+Wind speed would be good to look at, particularily offshore wind speed.
 Wave heights, and precipitation would also be good to analyaze.

 * It would be good to go beyond June and December for the analysis.
 As I mentioned above it would be intersting to see temperature stats for January and then compar then to December.